petersalomonsen/quickjs-rust-near/README.md

 Also check out the [end-to-end](#end-to-end-tests-using-near-workspaces) tests for how to use the contracts from this project.

+# Devcontainer / github actions

+All the pre-requisities for getting the project up and running can be found in the [.devcontainer](./.devcontainer) folder, which will be automaticall set up if using a github codespace.

+The github actions also shows how to build and run all the examples.

 # Architecture / structure

 QuickJS is built with [Emscripten](https://emscripten.org/) to a static library.
 Another C library, which can be found in the [quickjslib](./quickjslib/) folder, is providing a simplified interface to QuickJS, which is then linked to the Rust code along with other relevant static libraries from the Emscripten distribution ( such as the C standard library, allocator, WASI etc. ).